ECCCO-mission/overlappogram/docs/index.rst

 =========================================

 Overlappogram is a Python package for inverting overlappogram observations of the Sun, for examples MaGIXS, CubIXSS, or ECCCO observations.

+The theoretical background is provided in `this paper <https://arxiv.org/abs/2407.10436v1>`_.

 .. toctree::
    :maxdepth: 2